 ODA appointed to work with Transitec Consulting Engineers and GLI on the Ghana Urban Mobility and Accessibility Project

-January 26, 2021 / by ODA Admin / paratransit, Public Transport, Urban Mobility / 0 comments
+January 26, 2021 / by Aimee / paratransit, Public Transport, Urban Mobility / 0 comments

 ODA appointed to work on Ghana Urban Mobility Project by Swiss firm Transitec.